惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Install (Python / CLI)

-The fastest way to use the engine is the mpee Python package — a thin CLI and library over the same Rust core:
+The quickest way to start is the mpee Python package — but it's a thin CLI and library over the same Rust core, not a separate implementation:

 pip install mpee